Default Costs Certificate: How and When to Apply

 Can a Default Costs Certificate be Set Aside?

-A paying party can apply to set aside a Default Costs Certificate in certain circumstances.
+A paying party may apply to set aside a Default Costs Certificate in certain circumstances.
 The Court must set aside a Default Costs Certificate if the certificate was granted to a party who was not entitled to receive it, for example if the certificate was granted before the 21 day deadline.

 The paying party may be able to set aside a Default Costs Certificate if they can prove to the Court “that there is some good reason why the detailed assessment proceedings should continue.”